karoltomaszewski/RPi-Temperature-Display/README.md

 ## Default Behaviour
 The temperature is monitored every 5 seconds by default.
-You can change this by changing the value of the variable 'time'.
+You can change this by changing the value of the variable `time`.

 ## Features
 List of features ready and TODOs for future development